 These cuvées, however, will seldom bear the designation Winzersekt, which is reserved for top-quality products that have met stringent production criteria.
-In response to consumers' increased quality consciousness and awareness that the quality of the components determinies a product's overall quality, producers are using higher-quality base wines for their sparkling wine production.
-Wineknowledgeable consumers recognize the same varietal characteristics in the sparkling versions that they are familiar with in still varietal wines.
+In response to increased quality consciousness and awareness on the part of consumers, producers are using higher-quality base wines for their sparkling wine production.
+Wine-knowledgeable consumers recognize the same varietal characteristics in the sparkling versions that they are familiar with in still varietal wines.

 Regional and national competitions have also contributed to quality improvements.
 The standards for winning an award from a state chamber of agriculture or the German Agricultural Society DLG are very high.

 Compared with still wine, it is far more difficult to standardize the quality of a sparkling wine.
-A high amount of sugar-free extract is desirable in a still wine and regarded as a sign of high guality; a sparkling wine with high extract values is likely to be too full-bodied, i.e., lacking the sleek character associated with Sekt.
+A high amount of sugar-free extract is desirable in a still wine and regarded as a sign of high quality; a sparkling wine with high extract values is likely to be too full-bodied, i.e., lacking the sleek character associated with Sekt.
 Those who prefer handcrafted, distinctive cuvées to popular brands are in luck.
 The former are widely available at wine estates, cooperatives, wine shops, and restaurants.
 Look for the following quality criteria on the label: origin, grape variety, method of production, and the quality control test number (in German, the A.P.Nr.).
 There are, of course, commercial bottlings that also meet these criteria, including "buyer's own brand" - as with wine, the quality-consciousness of the producer is a decisive factor.
 The overall quality of the product depends on the quality of its components.